Plastic Microbeads: Ban The Bead!

 Microplastics may be small, but they’re causing big problems for our environment and our health.
 These tiny pieces of plastic used in personal care products are designed to go down the drain and into our lakes, rivers, and oceans — by the billions every day.
 They absorb toxins in the water, are eaten by marine life, and can make their way up the food chain all the way to our dinner plates.

 We knew it wasn’t enough to simply avoid certain products – we didn’t want them to be sold at all.
 That’s why the Story of Stuff Project waged a major campaign to ban microbeads in California and then the whole United States in 2015 – and won!
 Thanks to our Community members flexing their citizen muscles, by 2017 it will be illegal to sell a personal care product containing plastic microbeads – a huge victory for our waterways and public health.
 This policy provides a precedent setting model for the rest of the world to replicate and is an important stepping stone to tackling plastic pollution in our oceans.
-Learn about banning the bead below!
+Voluntary industry pledges will never be enough to stop microbeads: learn about banning the bead below!

 Plastic Microbeads 101